Enock Walusimbi: Club career

 After playing with Shafranto and Nansana United, Walusimbi played for Bright Stars between 2016 and 2020.
 Walusimbi signed for Express FC on a two-year contract in September 2020, and was handed the club captaincy ahead of the 2020–21 season.
 He won the Uganda Premier League in his first season with Express.

 In summer 2022, it was reported that Walusimbi had held trials at Scottish Premiership club Dundee United.
 Walusimbi signed for Scottish League One club Peterhead in September 2022.
+He made 6 league appearances for the club, before being released at the end of the season.

+Walusimbi returned to Ugandan football, signing for Uganda Revenue Authority on a two-year contract on 31 July 2023.

 International career

 Having previously captained the Uganda under-23 side, he made his international debut for Uganda on 29 August 2021 in their 2–1 friendly defeat to Ethiopia.